This Week in Petroleum History: May 5 – 11

 About one month after construction of the then 235-acre refinery began, Rockefeller established a locally based subsidiary by incorporating Standard Oil Company of Indiana on June 18, 1889.
 The new company began processing oil at its Whiting refinery within a year.

-In its early years, the Indiana refinery processed a sulfurous “sour crude” from the Lima, Ohio, oilfields — transported on Rockefeller controlled railroads.
+In its early years, the Indiana refinery processed a sulfurous “sour crude” from the Lima, Ohio, oilfields — transported on Rockefeller-controlled railroads.
 Most Americans, already putting out their tallow candles to buy lamps fueled with whale oil, lard, or the less costly but volatile camphene, embraced a new fuel — “rock oil” soon brought skyrocketing public demand.

 Rockefeller had purchased considerable amounts of production from the Lima oilfield at bargain prices.
-Most experts in the new petroleum industry believed the thick oil virtually worthless.
+Most experts in the new petroleum industry believed the thick oil worthless.
 It could not be refined for a profit.
 The Whiting refinery, using a newly patented method, efficiently processed Ohio sour oil into high-quality kerosene.

 Although gasoline was a minor by-product, two brothers in Massachusetts were building a gasoline-powered horseless carriage at about the time the refinery produced its first 125 railroad tank cars filled with kerosene.
 The gas-powered automobile helped relaunch the petroleum industry — see Cantankerous Combustion – 1st U.S. Auto Show.